nominal-io/nominal-client/README.md

 python3 -m nominal auth set-token
 ```

-This sets the auth token on your system, which can be updated with the same command.
+This sets the auth token on your system, which can be updated with the same command as needed.

 By default, the library uses `https://api.gov.nominal.io/api` as the base url to the Nominal platform.
 Your scripts can update this with `set_base_url()`, for example to set to staging: